zzxwill/oss/intl.en-US/Developer Guide/Storage classes/Create and use the Archive bucket.md

     ./ossutil mb oss://[bucket name] --storage-class=Archive
     ```

-    `Replace [bucket name]` with your own bucket.
+    Replace `[bucket name]` with your own bucket.
 Set `--storage-class` to `Archive`.

 ## Use an Archive bucket {#section_omm_n1w_tdb .section}

 -   Upload data to an Archive bucket

-    Archive buckets support Put Object and Multipart Upload, but do not support Append Object.

-    The objects uploaded by Put Object and Multipart Upload can be directly stored in Archive buckets.
+    Archive buckets support PutObject and MultipartUpload, but do not support AppendObject.
+The objects uploaded by PutObject and MultipartUpload can be directly stored in Archive buckets.

 -   Download data from an Archive bucket